 If you’re sending money to someone, be sure they’re who they say they are first.
 Simple.

-And if you’ve any doubts before making a money transfer, you can always talk with TransferWise Support.
+If you have any doubts before making a money transfer, don’t hesitate to talk with TransferWise Support.